DiamondLightSource/ispyb-api/README.md

 [![Coverage Status](https://coveralls.io/repos/github/DiamondLightSource/ispyb-api/badge.svg?branch=v3.0.0)](https://coveralls.io/github/DiamondLightSource/ispyb-api?branch=v3.0.0)
 # ISPyB API

-This API is intended to be used server-side only as it connects directly to the DB.
-The DB user has privileges to connect to the DB and execute certain stored routines.
+This package provides a way to write acquisition and processing results into an ISPyB database.
+Currently, the only supported method is through stored procedures, but the package is designed to allow for other methods as well, such
+as webservices.

 ### Requirements
-* Python 2.7 or later 2.x
+* Python 2.7 or 3.x
 * The mysql.connector Python package.
 * An ISPyB database on either MariaDB 10.0+ or MySQL 5.6+
 * If binary logging is enabled in the DB system, then execute this before